Price: MSRP $649+

 Weight: 25.5 lbs

 Oops they did it again… UPPAbaby took an already-bestselling stroller and made it even better.
-That’s right, the UPPAbaby Cruz got an updo for 2020, and we’re totally gaga over all the useful features and impressive upgrades.
-If you’re looking for a daily do-it-all stroller that’s meant to last, look no further.
-At last: our UPPAbaby Cruz V2 review.
+That’s right, the UPPAbaby Cruz stroller got an updo for 2020, and we’re totally gaga over all the useful features and impressive upgrades.
+If you’re looking for a daily do-it-all single stroller that’s meant to last, look no further.
+At last: our UPPAbaby Cruz stroller review.

 For the UPPAbaby Cruz version V2, the stroller goes bigger in features and smaller in its fold.
 We’re talking bigger wheels and basket, more upscale details and fabrics, and more.